fundu-rs/fundu/README.md

         .parse("1y")
         .unwrap_err()
         .to_string(),
-    "Syntax error: No time units allowed but found: y at column 1" );
+    "Time unit error: No time units allowed but found: 'y' at column 1" );
 ```